Introduction to Java LocalDateTime

 }

-The sample code gives the Day of the Week, Day of the Year, Day of the Month, Hour of the day and Minute of the Day in chronological order.
-The ChronoField package is called in the program to ensure that the program runs and gives the specific output as required.
+The sample code gives the Day of the Week, Day of the Year, Day of the Month, Hour of the day, and Minute of the day in chronological order.
+The program calls the ChronoField package to ensure that it runs correctly and produces the specific output as required.

 Output: